thepirat000/Audit.NET/README.md

 }
 ```

-> It is not mandatory to use a `using` block, but it simplifies the syntax when the code to audit is on a single code block, allowing to detect exceptions and calculate the duration by implicitly saving the event on disposal.
+> It is not mandatory to use a `using` block, but it simplifies the syntax when the code to audit is on a single block, allowing to detect exceptions and calculate the duration by implicitly saving the event on disposal.

-You can create an `AuditScope` and reuse it on different methods, for example to log a pair of `Start`/`End` methods calls as a single operation:
+You can create an `AuditScope` and reuse it on different methods, for example to log a pair of `Start`/`End` methods calls as a single event:
 ```c#
 public class SomethingThatStartsAndEnds
 {